BrewBlox/brewblox-documentation/docs/dev/reference/datastore.md

 Brewblox uses two shared databases: a [Time-Series Database](./influx_downsampling) for [history data](./history_events), and a key/value [Redis](https://redis.io/) database for configuration.

-We [selected](../decisions/20200902_redis_datastore) Redis because it is a lightweight schemaless database.
+We [selected](../decisions/20200902_redis_datastore) Redis because it is a lightweight schemaless database without frills.
-Redis is a straightforward key/value datastore without much frills.
-This works well for us, but also required us to add some custom functionality to fully implement desired features.
+This works well for us, but we had to add some custom functionality in the API to fully implement desired features.

 ## API service

 The `history` service implements the REST-based API wrapper for performing CRUD operations.
-Services are not supposed to directly connect to the Redis database itself.
+Services are not supposed to connect to the Redis database itself.

 The history service offers the following endpoints:
 - GET `/history/datastore/ping`